 User-friendly Dashboard | ✓ | ✓ |

-- Reminders: This list shows action items that require attention, such as open purchase orders (POs) or periods to close.
+- Reminders: This list shows action items that require attention, such as bills to pay or journals to approve.

-- KPIs: This section looks at your income, profit, expenses, A/Rs, A/Ps, sales, sales orders, and your bank balance over a specific period of time and shows the percent change for each, allowing you to monitor the financial health of your business.
+- Key Performance Indicators: This looks at your income, profit, expenses, A/Rs, A/Ps, sales, sales orders, and your bank balance over a specific period.
+It also shows the percent change for each, allowing you to monitor the financial health of your business.

 - Left Navigation Bar: Each of these tabs will take you to a different function, such as invoicing customers, generating reports, and tracking projects.